USS Texas (BB-35): Media

 Texas has appeared in several films prior to and since her retirement.
 Her cinema debut, though brief, was in the final scene of the 1937 film Boy of the Streets starring Jackie Cooper and Maureen O'Conner.
 The 1966 Steve McQueen film The Sand Pebbles shot some scenes aboard the ship, but these were removed from the final cut of the movie and subsequently lost.
 For the 2001 film Pearl Harbor, Texas was chosen as a filming location because she is the only surviving American battleship that was built and in service prior to 1941, and her exterior and interior components look very similar to other battleships that were built in the 1910s and 1920s and were present on Battleship Row during the attack.
 Numerous exterior and interior shots were filmed on Texas, with actors using the main deck and numerous interior areas.
 The interior scenes of the aircraft carrier were also shot inside Texas.
 For the 2006 films Flags of Our Fathers and Letters from Iwo Jima actual film footage of the exterior of Texas taken by the film crew were used to depict her fighting at Iwo Jima.
 Close-up shots of actors manning the smaller guns of Texas also were used.
 The only thing added in post-production was computer-generated imagery depicting the main turrets turning and firing.

 Texas appears as a multiplayer map for Call of Duty: Vanguard and Call of Duty: WWII.
 Players fight on the deck of the ship as it is at sea during World War II.
 Despite the name, however, the layout of the ship does not match the design of the real USS Texas (BB-35).

+On 27 February 2026, the VTuber Texa35VT debuted under the VFleet Project as a character representing USS Texas (BB-35).
+VFleet Project's stated goals include raising awareness of and support for nonprofit foundations responsible for the preservation and restoration of historic ship museums.